-- 1. To provide the Committee with: - the overall results in terms of meeting Internal Audit's (IA's) objectives as set out in the internal audit plan for 2016/2017, - an audit opinion and commentary on the overall adequacy and effectiveness of the internal control environment. - an updated internal audit charter.
+- 1. To provide the Committee with: - the overall results in terms of meeting Internal Audit's (IA's) objectives as set out in the internal audit plan for 2017/2018; - an audit opinion and commentary on the overall adequacy and effectiveness of the internal control environment; and - a copy of the current internal audit charter.